One step closer to hearing the words ‘mum’ and ‘dad’

 Guarantee programme

-80% of our patients have obtained more embryos than we guarantee.
+80% of our patients obtained more embryos than the number covered by the guarantee.

 Portret kobiety w ogrodzie udzielającej opinii na temat Banku Płodności INVICTA